-Soon their popularity grew and grew and the Arab traders around the years between 600 and 800 AD soon started cultivating them in their land, more specifically at the port of al-Muka (the name for the coffee, Mocca) in Yemen, leading to the name of the berries, Arabica.
+Soon their popularity grew and grew and the Arab traders visiting Ethiopia around the years between 600 and 800 AD were so excited that they soon started cultivating them in their land, more specifically at the port of al-Muka (the name for the coffee, Mocca) in Yemen, leading to the name of the berries, Arabica.

 Soon their popularity spread to Syria and then to Turkey, where they were first roasted in open fire and crushed and drank in a way similar to what we drink today.
 In fact it was the Turks who really popularized the concept of coffee shops, traditionally visited by men, who sat for hours and talked.
 But of course, it didn’t stop there – coffee became so popular in Turkey that every bride was entitled to her own coffee maker (a barista).
 More wealthy households had a designated barista just for preparing coffee for visitors.
 However, whether rich or poor, coffee was drunk at least twice a day in Turkey.